Silviu-Nss/Linux-shell/README.md

   - grep “< regex >”

-Note: the paths for ls (without -R), rm , touch și mkdir can have "*", "." or "..".
+Note: the paths for ls (without -R), rm , touch and mkdir can have "*", "." or "..".